Freace latest inductee to Hall of Fame

 He started his soccer career at a young age playing as early as first grade.
 After high school he went on to play four years of soccer at Houghton College, where he played in three national tournaments, won three region and two conference championships.
 Along with coaching at Westminster, he has coached at Roberts Wesleyan College, where he attended two national championships, at the Augusta Arsenal Soccer Club, and with the Olympic Development Program.

-In addition to his eight state championships (perhaps nine in 2018) and 24 region championships for Westminster, he has also been named:
+In addition to his nine state championships and 24 region championships for Westminster, he has also been named:

 - GISA Region 4AAA Coach of the Year - 24 times

 - GISA State Coach of the Year ?
 8 times